 Most of the dwg files were designed by Archweb.com and only in a very small percentage come from public domain libraries or by the same authors who made them available for Archweb.com.

-Archweb may at its discretion limit the access to the Site and / or cancel the accounts of any user who violates any intellectual property rights of Archweb or other subjects linked to the Site.
+Archweb may at its discretion limit access to the Site and / or delete the accounts of any user who behaves in a manner that does not comply with the rules of good manners, who violates any intellectual property rights of Archweb or other subjects linked to the Site.

 If you believe that any material on the Site violates any of your intellectual property rights, you can submit a complaint regarding this violation by sending a written communication to the email address: email@example.com